Blacks Outdoor Retail: History

 In 1931, Blacks of Greenock published the first Good Companions catalogue.
 In the Second World War, Blacks made tents for the Army and Navy and made fenders for boats on D-Day.
 During the early part of the war, the workshops in Greenock were destroyed by a parachute mine on 8 May 1941.
 They had a number of retail stores throughout the UK selling and renting camping equipment, climbing and mountaineering supplies.
 The company was run from Greenock by Robin Duthie in the 1970s.

 A Canadian retail subsidiary opened in 1958.
 Throughout the 1960s, it bought smaller companies including Jackson Camping.
 Then in 1967, it bought Benjamin Edgington Ltd, a long established independent tent, flag and marquee maker, creating a new southern base with another manufacturing facility and offices from where it ran its sales and Marketing team led by John Jackson.
 In 1970, it engineered a reverse takeover of the public company retailer Milletts Stores (1928) Limited that had 28 stores under the management of Anthony Millett, who had taken over after his father's death.
 The Group then became known as Blacks Camping and Leisure.
-There was another take over of retailer Greenfield Millets in 1985, and the Group become Blacks Camping and Leisure plc.
-In 1994, Blacks Camping became Blacks Outdoors.
+There was another reverse takeover of retailer Greenfield Leisure in October 1984, and the Group become Blacks Camping and Leisure plc.
+The Greenfield Leisure stores turned out to be loss making and Blacks were forced to sell 62 of the 66 Greenfield Leisure stores.

 The Blacks Leisure Group formed in 1985, is now defunct as a company.
-It doggedly survived financial difficulties in 1986 and 2009.
-In September 1986, the company and its 280 employees and 44 stores almost went into receivership.
-A£3.3 million offer came from the Sears Group who owned Millets, but this transaction was not completed.
+In 1986, the company and its 280 employees and 44 stores almost went into receivership.
+A £3.3 million offer came from the Sears Group who owned Millets, but this transaction was not completed.
 It received a cash injection from investors to keep it afloat the following month.
 It bought Miss Sam Holdings, a childrenswear company, in July 1987 for £45 million.
 At this time, it was headed by Bernard Garbacz.
 In 1989 it moved its operations to Washington, Tyne & Wear.
+In 1994, Blacks Camping became Blacks Outdoors.

 It bought the Outdoor Group, which included Millets and Free Spirit, in November 1999 for £51 million, having first offered £55 million.
 At the time, Blacks had 42 stores and a 40% share in the Fila UK Ltd sportswear firm; it sold this share to the parent company in July 2000 for £12 million.
 In May 2002 it sold its sports division, 187 First Sport outlets, to JD Sports for £53.2 million and bought 47 outlets of Famous Army Stores in February 2002.
 In July 2003 it bought the Just Add Water chain of 10 shops for £4.3 million.
 In November 2004 it bought 27 Outdoor outlets for £2.6 million from The Scout Association.
 Until 2006, it engaged in an expansion of its business by opening many new stores, especially on retail parks.
 This expansion was short-lived.